-The railway after the war
+The Railway after the War

-The Bridge over the River Kwai
+The Bridge over the River Kwai (at dusk)

-While many are aware of the story of the construction of the 415 kilometre railway and the appalling loss of life, this picture signifies the story of the line after the war.
+At the Nam Tok Railway Station, almost at the end of the current operating section of the Burma-Thailand Railway, displayed on the wall, is an old framed, black and white photo taken back in 1955.
+It shows the rebuilding of the Bridge over the River Kwai which was badly damaged by allied bombing during the war.
+While many are aware of the story of the construction of the 415 kilometre Burma-Thailand Railway and the appalling loss of life, this picture signifies the story of the line after the war.

 Chungkai Cutting

-The Thai Government closed the Railway and much of the materials were used in its railway network elsewhere in Thailand.
-However, in 1957, the Thai Government reopened a 130 kilometre section of the Railway from Nong Pladuc (on the main line from Bangkok to Singapore) north to Nam Tok.
+The Thai Government closed the railway and much of the materials were used in its existing railway network elsewhere in Thailand.
+However, in 1957, the Thai Government reopened a 130 kilometre section of the original Burma-Thailand Railway from Nong Pladuc (on the main line from Bangkok to Singapore) north to Nam Tok.
 This section continues today as a very popular tourist line, passing over the Bridge over the River Kwai, through the Chungkai Cutting and over the spectacular Wang Pho Viaduct, on its way to Nam Tok.

 Wang Pho Viaduct